With Valentine’s Day just around the corner, I thought I would write about a little juicy, sweet piece on making time for you and your man!

 Let’s be honest…

-- Do you and your hubby pass each other in the hall like zombies in the middle of the night?
+- Do you and your partner pass each other in the hall like zombies in the middle of the night?

-- Has the couch become your husband’s new best friend for sleep?
+- Has the couch become your partner’s new best friend for sleep?

-- Are you camped out in your babies room while your husband sleeps in your comfy Tempurpedic?
+- Are you camped out in your baby’s room while your partner sleeps in your comfy Tempurpedic?

 - When is the last time you actually shared a bottle of wine together, enjoyed a meal and a laugh without being completely exhausted and/or awaiting the dreaded screaming baby that is going to wake every hour or 2?

-Here are some WeeSleep tips on what you can do to start sharing the same sheets again!
+Here are some WeeSleep tips to help you start sharing the same sheets again!

 - Put your little one in their crib in their own room.
-Having a wee on in the bed is lovely, but it isn’t safe nor does anyone get a sound and restful sleep- specially when crawling and standing etc. come into play!
+Having a wee one in the bed is lovely, but it isn’t safe nor does anyone get a sound and restful sleep- especially when crawling and standing etc. come into play!

 - Make time for a bath in the bedtime routine.
 Some parents only give their child a bath every second night or in the morning.
-My advice is to make sure it is done every night as part of the bedtime routine.
+Make sure it is done every night as part of the bedtime routine.
 It is a great signal to let your child know the “big long sleep” is coming up.

-Hopefully this provides you with some motivation to respect and honor your child’s sleep AND your relationship with you husband!
+Hopefully this provides you with some motivation to respect and honor your child’s sleep AND your relationship with your partner!
 A home is a much happier place when parents are connected and rested.